-Churches and hotels, along with a guesthouse and housing complex, were targeted in Colombo, Negombo and Batticaloa.
+Churches and hotels, along with a guesthouse and housing complex, were targeted in Colombo, Negombo and Batticaloa on 21st April 2019.
 259 people lost their lives, with around 500 being injured, in what was a painful reminder of the country’s war-torn past.

 In what proved to be a highly stressful situation, we observed what appeared to be a highly credible security threat to one of our common venues, which was hosting candidates from more than one school.
 This led us to take the decision to change venue at 8.00pm the night before the session.
 With there being very little time to reach out to candidates directly, this meant transferring over 50 students the following morning by bus from the original venue to the new location.